TheAsphaltDevil/github-gitless-sync-memfix/README.md

 This plugin too had a crashing issue when vaults got too large.

-However, a specific commit made by a user fixed the bug.
+A pull request made by a user fixed the bug, but it has not been added yet.

 I tried installing this commit with BRAT, but BRAT only installs betas or releases of a repo, not specific commits.